-Five years ago, following the acquittal of George Zimmerman in the fatal shooting of Trayvon Martin, three young women came together to form an active response to the systematic racism causing the deaths of so many African-Americans in the USA.
-The women were Alicia Garza, Opal Tometi and Patrisse Khan-Cullors.
+Seven years ago, following the acquittal of George Zimmerman in the fatal shooting of Trayvon Martin, three young women came together to form an active response to the systematic racism causing the deaths of so many African-Americans in the USA.
+The women were Alicia Garza, Opal Tometi and Patrisse Cullors.
 Their message was simply Black Lives Matter.

-On Friday 9 March we welcome one of these inspirational women to Southbank Centre, as Patrisse Khan-Colours joins us for the 2018 WOW - Women of the World.
-And, before she flew to London for the festival, we were lucky enough to grab fifteen minutes with her.
+On Friday 9 March, 2018 we welcomed one of these inspirational women to the Southbank Centre, as Patrisse Cullors joined us for WOW - Women of the World.
+Before she flew to London for the festival, we were lucky enough to speak with her about her life's journey as an activist and campaigner.

-Though Black Lives Matter may have started with Patrisse Khan-Cullors and her friends and fellow campaigners Garza and Tometi; Khan-Cullors’ own advocacy did not begin with Black Lives Matter.
-Born and raised in 1980s Los Angeles, she began her journey as a campaigner whilst still a teenager, joining the Bus Riders Union.
-From there Khan-Cullors went on to work, as an activist, organiser and performance artist, within several communities including those segregated by racial and sexual prejudice and equality.
+Though Black Lives Matter may have started with Patrisse Cullors and her friends and fellow campaigners Garza and Tometi; Cullors’ own advocacy did not begin with Black Lives Matter.
+Born and raised in 1980s Los Angeles, she commenced her journey as a campaigner whilst still a teenager, joining the Bus Riders Union.
+From there Cullors went on to work, as an activist, organiser and performance artist, within several communities including those segregated by racial and sexual prejudice and equality.
 As well as Black Lives Matter, she has co-founded several other activist and civil rights movements in the US, including Dignity and Power Now.

 Where did this sense of duty come from?
-Were there any key moments or incidents that inspired Khan-Cullors to take up that fight, initiating this push for survival, and for change?
-‘I probably wouldn’t use the term inspired, because, I think the experiences that led me to act and organise things were deeply traumatic,’ Khan-Cullors explains.
+Were there any key moments or incidents that inspired Cullors to take up that fight, initiating this push for survival, and for change?
+‘I probably wouldn’t use the term inspired, because, I think the experiences that led me to act and organise things were deeply traumatic,’ Cullors explains.

 It is both compelling and critical a read, one that will doubtless resonate with anyone who has suffered such oppression or fought against social disadvantage.
 But the challenge of any movement is to move those who are not directly affected.
 How can you bring these injustices to the eyes of the population these things don’t happen to?